-These clinics lack the equipment and the know-how to precisely target an area with stem cells and screening patients for their potential candidacy is very rare.
+These clinics lack the equipment and the know-how to precisely target an area with healing cells and screening patients for their potential candidacy is very rare.

 And while American-trained physicians are welcomed on the smaller Caribbean islands, this is not the case in Mexico or Central America because of the perceived unfair competition with local doctors.

 What you need to know about our clinic versus the banana republic clinics, in a nutshell: